 2020 – Today is Tomorrow’s History

 This year on the blog, I’m contributing to this process for the first time ever – both on the blog and in my life – with the theme ‘Today is Tomorrow’s History’.
 I’m researching contributors to the sewing and craft world who are part of our recent history, as well as giving the floor to contemporary sewing creators.
-All posts will be linked below for easy access.
+All posts will are linked below for easy access.
 I hope you find much to think about, learn more about, and explore.